JasminThari/HeartbeatPerception/README.md

 ## Description of Key Scripts

 ### `run_experiment.py`
-This script is used to execute the psychological experiment in **PsychoPy**.
+This script is used to execute the experiment in **PsychoPy**.
 It requires specific video stimuli and EEG signal data, which are not included in this repository to ensure compliance with GDPR.
-Researchers interested in accessing these files can contact us directly to request access.

 ### `power_analysis.py`
 This script performs a **power analysis** to determine the required sample size for the experiment.
-The analysis is crucial for ensuring statistically significant results.

 ### `statistical_analysis.py`
 This script computes the **dependent variable**, conducts statistical analyses, and performs hypothesis testing, including: